 You can also supply a populated parameter list and a populated exception list to create_request().
 If you supply null for either list, create_request() creates an empty list for the returned Request object.
-In this case you must populate the list as described above in "request()" on page 239.
+In this case you must populate the list as described above in request().